I will legitimately eat anything that has blue cheese in it. Or on it. Or around it. Even salad. And you know I hate salad.

 - 4 steaks (ribeye or strip recommended)

-- Heat a large skillet over high heat and melt 4 Tbsp of butter.
+- Heat a large skillet over high heat and melt 4 tablespoon of butter.

 - Add in large sliced onion and cook until translucent, about 10 minutes.